TriKro/rsb-content/part3-generative_market_research/pretotyping.md

  * Who might be interested in "it"?
  * How would they want to use "it"?
  * What's the right problem to solve?
- * What would the use "it" for?
+ * What would they use "it" for?

 ## Tags
  * Pretotyping